Purerua Peninsula: Rangitane-Purerua statistical area

+Wildlife sanctuary

+The area of the Purerua-Mataroa Peninsula, (Note: The dual name of the peninsula has been adopted by predator control organistions working on the peninsula as part of partnership with the local hapū Ngāti Torehina ki Matakā) is over 7000 ha.
+A community project began in the 2000s to turn the entire peninsula into a wildlife sanctuary, with strict limits on residential development.
+A ten-year programme costing $2.5 million was launched in 2009, with the support of the owners of adjoining farms, with the intention of gaining approval for the translocation to the peninsula of endangered native birds.

+By 2025, based on recordings of kiwi calls, the peninsula was believed to have the highest density in New Zealand of the North Island brown kiwi.
+However, nine dead kiwi were found in the area, and there had been reports of roaming dogs on the peninsula.
+As of June 2026, there was an estimated population of 3,000 brown kiwi on the Purerua-Mataroa peninsula.

+In August 2026, the Pest-free Purerua-Mataroa organisation reported that after three years of effort, they had shot a feral cat that was believed to have killed the majority of the rare pāteke, or brown teal, that had been released on the Purerua Peninsula.

 Education

 Bay of Islands International Academy is a state-funded Year 1–8 New Zealand primary school which opened in January 2013 in the existing buildings and grounds of the former Te Tii School on the Purerua Peninsula, about 17 km north of Kerikeri township.
 A Purerua Public School had been in existence since 1906, with a ferry service from Te Tii.
 The academy's Māori name is Te Whare Mātauranga o Te Tii.

 The academy is an authorised IB World School offering the International Baccalaureate Primary Years Programme.
 The programme emphasises academic achievement, inquiry-style learning and an international, multicultural curriculum.
 All students are required to learn a second language.
 The school serves the Kerikeri/Waipapa/Purerua area of New Zealand's Far North District and has capacity for about 100 students.
 Its roll was as of An enrolment zone is in effect.

 Bay of Islands International Academy is sited on two hectares (five acres) of grounds.
 Facilities include four classrooms, a library, a resource room, administrative space, a swimming pool, and play areas.
 The school is connected to the internet via 100 Mbit/s fibre optic ultra-fast broadband, and all learning spaces have WiFi coverage.
 Following the 2013 national census the school shifted from decile 3 to decile 6, indicating a substantial shift in the population of attending students.